 Mining genomes to understand evolution of the iconic Australian eucalypts

-A collaborative project undertaken at the Royal Botanic Gardens Melbourne and supervised by Tanja Schuster
+A project undertaken at The Plant Systematics Research Group, The University of Melbourne, and supervised by Tanja Schuster and Josquin Tibbits

 The eucalypts (tribe Eucalypteae) include the sclerophyll genera Eucalyptus (>665 species), Corymbia (ca. 100 species), and Angophora (9–10 species) plus the rainforest genera Allosyncarpia (1 species), Arillastrum (1 species), Eucalyptopsis (2 species), and Stockwellia (1 species).
 The sclerophylls are ecologically important, because they dominate a large proportion of the Australian continent and several species also have great economic importance as timber, pulp, and ornamental trees.